 You don't need both milk and yogurt, as the pudding is plenty creamy with just the milk.
 Although I will need to try a version with Greek yogurt one day!

 I let the mixture plump up in the fridge for about an hour before taking it to the next level.
 You could also let it refrigerate overnight.
 I then layered the chia pudding with pomegranate arils, as you'd do with a yogurt parfait.

-I topped my chia seed pudding with crushed pistachios just before serving; the pomegranate arils and pistachios add a wonderful crunch!
+Finally, I topped my chia seed pudding with crushed pistachios just before serving.
+The pomegranate arils and pistachios add a wonderful crunch!

 Here are a few variations on this pomegranate chia pudding that you can make:

 - Add coconut flakes as an extra topping.

 - Replace the pomegranate with any fresh fruit–such as sliced bananas–if you aren't able to get your hands on pomegranate arils.
 Just add anywhere from 1/4 cup to 1/2 cup of fruit.